asonje/PAT/PAT/README.txt

 perf --version      (will tell you the version of perf) The recommended version of sysstat is version 9.0.4 or newer.
 At least Microsoft Office 2010 is also recommended.

+Note, to collect PAT data you must be a root.
 Next, go to /proc/sys/kernel/ and set perf_event_paranoid to 0 (you need root permissions).
 This flag allow you to trace CPU event data.